ahwinkelman/School_District_Analysis/README.md

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Overall the changes in the updated school district anlaysis were minimal once the 9th graders at Thomas High School had been replaced with NaNs.